Asymptotic analysis of dynamical systems driven by Poisson random measures with periodic sampling: Introduction

-It is often noticed that the systems of interest in various applications are subjected to some small noise.
-The dynamics of such cases is described by stochastic differential equations ({\sc sde})\cite{KS91,Oksendal,applebaum2009levy,ikeda2014stochastic}.
+It is often noticed that the systems of interest in various applications are subjected to some small noises.
+The dynamics of such cases is described by stochastic differential equations ({\sc sde})\cite{applebaum2009levy,ikeda2014stochastic,KS91}.
 The behavior of dynamical systems perturbed by a small white noise has been extensively studied in \cite{FW_RPDS}, and references therein.
-Getting motivation from the asymptotic analysis presented in chapter 2 of \cite{FW_RPDS}, we have explored this asymptotic behavior for general nonlinear systems in the presence of fast periodic sampling and small state-dependent white noise, see, \cite{dhama2022fluctuation}; for linear case, we refer to \cite{dhama2020approximation}.
-To the best of our knowledge, the dynamics of such systems under the combined effects of sampling and noise with small \textit{jumps} has not been explored yet.
+Getting motivation from the asymptotic analysis presented in Chapter 2 of \cite{FW_RPDS}, we have explored this asymptotic behavior for general nonlinear systems in the presence of fast periodic sampling and small state-dependent white noise, see, \cite{dhama2022fluctuation}; for linear case, we refer to \cite{dhama2020approximation}.
+To the best of our knowledge, the dynamics of a class of nonlinear systems under the combined effects of sampling and noise with small {jumps} has not been explored yet.
+Thus, a natural question in the context of an extension of our sampling problem is: \emph{can one extend the results of our previous work \cite{dhama2020approximation,dhama2022fluctuation} for a significantly bigger class of nonlinear systems with the Poisson random measures case?} This paper answers this question affirmatively.